amidabuddha/console-chat-gpt/README.md

    ```

    > Pro-tip:
-   > Create an alias for the executable to run from anywhere
+   > Create an alias for the executable to run from anywhere.

 7. Use the `help` command within the chat to check the available options.